empowerID/empowernow_docs/docs/source_content/mcp_virtual_views.md

 - `tools/list` only returns tools that match the view filters (health tools always included)
 - `tools/invoke` only executes tools present in that view.
 Invoking a tool outside the view returns JSON-RPC error `-32601` (not found in this view)
 - Pagination parameters (`limit`, `cursor`) apply per view; health tools are prepended and excluded from page counts.
+ - If prompts are enabled for a view, `prompts/list` and `prompts/get` are similarly filter-scoped.

 ### Fallback views and hot‑reload
 - If `mcp_virtual_servers.yaml` is missing or a requested view isn’t defined, fallback views are synthesized: